 Opening Titles Including Underground (Bowie/Jones): introduces Labyrinth.

 Outside (Armstrong/Bowie): title track of the follow-up CD to Black Tie White Noise.
 Also see 'Now'.
-Played on the tour of the same name and the Earthling tour (with Gail Ann Dorsey on lead vocal).
+Played on the tour of the same name (a live version appeared on Ouvrez Le Chien) and the Earthling tour (featuring Gail Ann Dorsey on lead vocal).

 Over The Wall We Go (Bowie): released in a studio version on an EMIDISC acetate.
 The same version was played on Radio London and in that way appeared on the The Bowie Showboat (Marquee 1966) single.
 Oscar (Beuselinck) released his version of the song on the Reaction 591012 single, recently re-released on David Bowie Songbook (VSOP CD 236).
 Bowie appears in the prison roll-call ("no. 33425") and in the chorus.